iluwatar/java-design-patterns/model-view-intent/README.md

 ## Intent of Model-View-Intent Design Pattern

-To create a unidirectional and cyclical data flow between the Model, View, and Intent components, enhancing predictability and maintainability in user interface logic.
+The Model-View-Intent (MVI) pattern for Java applications creates a unidirectional and cyclical data flow between the Model, View, and Intent components, enhancing UI predictability and state management.

 ## Detailed Explanation of Model-View-Intent Pattern with Real-World Examples

 Real-world example

-> Consider a real-world analogy of the Model-View-Intent (MVI) pattern using the scenario of ordering at a fast-food restaurant.
+> Consider a real-world analogy of the Model-View-Intent (MVI) pattern in Java using the scenario of ordering at a fast-food restaurant to understand its application in enhancing UI state management.
 >
 > In this analogy:
 > - **Model:** It's like the kitchen of the restaurant, where the current state of your order is managed.
 As you choose items, the kitchen updates the order status and ingredients used.